List of PAOK FC managers: Notes

 B. Les Shannon is the longest-serving manager (3 years an 8 months).

 C. Angelos Anastasiadis is the overall longest serving manager (4 years and 2 months), in four distinct terms.
 Also has the most games in four distinct terms (211).

 D. Mario Beretta is the shortest-serving manager (38 days).

 E. On 31 May 1981, while still working as coach (Gyula Lóránt), he suffered a heart attack, watching PAOK play Olympiacos and died at the game, aged 58.

-F. The 1st National Division (A’ Ethniki) was established in 1959-60.
+F. The 1st National Division (Alpha Ethniki) was established in 1959-60.
 PAOK had the Žarko Mihajlović as head coach.